They say you cannot cross the same Shatun twice.

 Paying the price

 Wolves emerged from the fog.
 Two, then more, until there were six.
-They were enormous, coats white as snow, eyes burning red with inhuman intelligence.
+They were enormous, their outlines constantly shifting.
+They did not step as much as ripple across the terrain.

 The wolves advanced.